pulumi/terraform-provider-aws/website/docs/r/cloudtrail.html.markdown

 * `kms_key_id` - (Optional) Specifies the KMS key ARN to use to encrypt the logs delivered by CloudTrail.
 * `event_selector` - (Optional) Specifies an event selector for enabling data event logging.
 Fields documented below.
 Please note the [CloudTrail limits](https://docs.aws.amazon.com/awscloudtrail/latest/userguide/WhatIsCloudTrail-Limits.html) when configuring these.
 * `insight_selector` - (Optional) Specifies an insight selector for identifying unusual operational activity.
 Fields documented below.
-* `tags` - (Optional) A map of tags to assign to the trail.
-If configured with a provider [`default_tags` configuration block](/docs/providers/aws/index.html#default_tags-configuration-block) present, tags with matching keys will overwrite those defined at the provider-level.
+* `tags` - (Optional) A map of tags to assign to the trail. .If configured with a provider `default_tags` configuration block present, tags with matching keys will overwrite those defined at the provider-level.

 ### Event Selector Arguments
 For **event_selector** the following attributes are supported.